frctl/fractal-docs/docs/guide/core-concepts/naming.md

 You can also specify custom **names** and **handles** in an item's own configuration file to override the ones that would be auto-generated from the file name by Fractal.

-See the configuration reference documentation for ~@TODOLINK @components-config', 'components') }} and ~@TODOLINK @docs-config', 'documentation pages') }} for full details of how to set custom names, handles, labels and titles.
+See the configuration reference documentation for [components](../components/configuration-reference.html) and [documentation pages](../documentation/configuration-reference.html) for full details of how to set custom names, handles, labels and titles.

 There are a few things to note when specifying bespoke names or handles for items: